brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-04.md

 were cut up pretty badly, and she had sat on the floor with a basin to washed them.
-He didn't recall much of what she had actually done while watching the elder women and the odd omega male stitching Sirius back together, but he did remember at one point that she had painted honey onto his feet.* She'd explained what it was for, but he'd been distracted by a keening sound from across the room before she was half way through it.
+He didn't recall much of what she had actually done while watching the elder women and the odd omega male stitching Sirius back together, but he did remember at one point that she had painted honey onto his feet.\[^66-2] She'd explained what it was for, but he'd been distracted by a keening sound from across the room before she was half way through it.